 - Schedule your move at least 30 days in advance.
-This gives you more time to plan, pack, and clean so you’re less overwhelmed.
+A month-long window will give you more time to plan, pack, and clean so you’re less overwhelmed on your move day.

 - Get your packing supplies in advance.
 If you’re moving during peak season (a.k.a, summertime) it may be harder to find enough packing tape and moving boxes.
 You also want to ensure you have the right amount of blankets or bubble wrap for more fragile items.

 - Do one room at a time.
 Focus on your least-used items in your least-used rooms first.

 - Pack a little each day.
 This only works if you actually schedule your move well in advance.
 Otherwise, you’ll have to scramble to pack or hire help.

 - Do laundry before move day.
 You’ll certainly want clean clothes and towels after hours of moving into your new place.
 Besides, clean towels will come in handy for packing…

 - Use clean towels to pack fragile items.
 Wrap and stuff empty spaces using towels.
 Avoid using newspaper, which is too thin to keep delicates from breaking.
 Plus, ink can and will stain!

 - Pack your cleaning supplies and snacks last.
 You’ll probably want to eat or spruce up your new space a bit while you unpack.
 That’s why we highly recommend having dish and hand soap, paper towels, snacks, and a box cutter or scissors in your own vehicle.

 - Mark the top and all sides of fragile boxes.
 It helps to quickly and easily spot delicate packages so they’re not compromised when loading up the truck.

 - Color-code & number the boxes for intended rooms.
 This helps those packing and unloading the truck know where your boxes go—which also helps them move faster (e.g. red for fragile, blue for kid’s things, boxes labeled #4 are for the kitchen.)